odbalapure/openai-api/05.whisper/README.md

 # Whisper

-- Whisper is a trained open source neural network that approaches human level robustness and accuarcy on English speech recognition/
+Whisper is an open-source, pre-trained neural network developed by OpenAI that approaches human-level robustness and accuracy in English speech recognition.

-- OpenAI API provides two endpoints:
+The OpenAI API provides two main endpoints for Whisper:
-    - transcriptions
+- `transcriptions`: Converts spoken audio into text in the original language.
-    - translations
+- `translations`: Translates spoken audio into English text.

 ## Generate transcription